linuxserver/docker-daapd/README.md

 * To monitor the logs of the container in realtime `docker logs -f daapd`.

+## Mutliple daapd instances

+* To create multiple instances of forked-daapd on a single host, you may want to check out: https://github.com/mike-seger/docker-daapd/tree/master/utils/multidaapd.sh.
+Having multiple instances allows e.g. multiple users on the same network to have their own libraries.

 ## Versions
 + **17.12.2015:** Add in spotify support.